Lane Kenworthy, The Good Society

 For most Americans, income security in old age rests on some combination of five pillars:

 Social Security has been key to the falling poverty rate among the elderly.
 Nearly one in three elderly Americans receives 90% or more of their income from Social Security.3 In 1960 the average recipient of Social Security old-age benefits got about $6,000 (in today’s dollars).
 That average increased steadily over the ensuing decades, reaching $16,000 as of 2016.
-During this time the share of elderly Americans receiving Social Security expanded from 60% to around 90%.4
+During this time the share of elderly Americans who receive Social Security expanded from 60% to around 90%.4

 Social Security is funded in a “pay as you go” fashion: money paid to current recipients comes directly from the payroll taxes paid by current working Americans.5 As the large baby boom generation retires, the number of elderly recipients per working-age person will rise, putting pressure on this funding arrangement.6 But contrary to frequent assertions by political pundits and journalists, Social Security isn’t in crisis.
 As figure 4 indicates, the current projection is that its cost will rise by about 1% of GDP between now and 2035 and remain flat thereafter.
 This can be paid for via some relatively minor changes, such as an increase in the share of earnings subject to the payroll tax (as of 2020, earnings above $137,700 are exempt from the tax), a small increase in the payroll tax rate, a small increase in the retirement age, and/or a reduction in the rate of benefit increase over time.7